Super8 targets Luzon expansion

-One of the country’s chains of grocery, Super8, said they are targeting to expand its operation in Luzon this 2024, saying they see great opportunities to serve more customers.
+One of the country’s chains of grocery, Super8, said they are targeting to expand operations in Luzon this 2024, saying they see great opportunities to serve more customers.

 “Our expansion plans include more events this year and the opening of new store locations.
-Our expansion priorities will focus on Luzon since we still see a lot of opportunities in the region,” said Alvin Lim, the Chief Executive Officer of Super8, who hails from the family who owns Suy Sing Corporation.
+Our expansion priorities will focus on Luzon since we still see a lot of opportunities in the region,” said Alvin Lim, CEO of Super8, who hails from the family who owns Suy Sing Corporation.

-Lim said that Super8 currently has 80 stores across Luzon, and most of them are concentrated in Metro Manila.
+To date, Super8 has 80 stores across Luzon and most of them are concentrated in Metro Manila.

-Aside from growing its presence, Super8's expansion plans include more events, store locations, and services.
+Aside from growing its presence, Super8’s expansion plans include expanding its services.

 “For this year, our customers can expect two more big events similar to the Super8 Summer Sale.
 These will be for our Anniversary and Pre-Christmas.
 In terms of services, we have streamlined our back-end process and supply chain to readily support transactions made through our Super8 website and mobile app, an integral part of our business strategy as a progressive retail grocery,” Lim told the DAILY TRIBUNE in an email interview.

-Unlike many industries that were badly battered by the COVID-19 pandemic, Super8 was one of the companies that were not unscathed in terms of operations as they remained operational because of their embrace of innovation before the country was hit by the dreaded disease.
+Unlike many industries that were badly battered by the world health emergency in 2020, Super8 was one of the companies that were not unscathed by the Covid-19 pandemic in terms of operations as they remained operational because of their embrace of innovation.

 “We’ve always committed to giving the best choices, convenience, and service to our customers especially since they are more discerning of what they spend on now.
 We have partnered with key retailers, such as our recent partnership with SariSuki for fresh and affordable produce and boosting of our house brands such as Great Buy, that provide various reliable essential products that our customers can choose from,” he explained.